ARM-software/armnn/delegate/BuildGuideNative.md

 ## Build the Arm Compute Library

-The ArmNN library depends on the Arm Compute Library (ACL).
+The Arm NN library depends on the Arm Compute Library (ACL).
 It provides a set of functions that are optimized for both Arm CPUs and GPUs.
-The Arm Compute Library is used directly by ArmNN to run machine learning workloads on Arm CPUs and GPUs.
+The Arm Compute Library is used directly by Arm NN to run machine learning workloads on Arm CPUs and GPUs.

-It is important to have the right version of ACL and ArmNN to make it work.
-Luckily, ArmNN and ACL are developed very closely and released together.
-If you would like to use the ArmNN version "20.11" you can use the same "20.11" version for ACL too.
+It is important to have the right version of ACL and Arm NN to make it work.
+Luckily, Arm NN and ACL are developed very closely and released together.
+If you would like to use the Arm NN version "20.11" you can use the same "20.11" version for ACL too.

-To build the Arm Compute Library on your platform, download the Arm Compute Library and check the branch out that contains the version you want to use and build it using `scons`.
+To build the Arm Compute Library on your platform, download the Arm Compute Library and checkout the branch that contains the version you want to use and build it using `scons`.
 ```bash
 cd $BASEDIR
 git clone https://review.mlplatform.org/ml/ComputeLibrary